exercism/java/README.md

 This guide covers contributing to the Java track.
 If you are new, this guide is for you.

-If, at any point, you're having any trouble, pop in the [Gitter exercism/dev room](https://gitter.im/exercism/dev) for help.
+If, at any point, you're having any trouble, pop in the [Gitter exercism/java room](https://gitter.im/exercism/java) or the [Gitter exercism/dev room](https://gitter.im/exercism/dev) for help.

 ## Contributing With Minimal Setup